-My 2015 Einstein Fellowship has come to an end, and (after a writing retreat in Donegal, full of clouds and seas and newborn lambs) I prepare to take up a new job on April 1.
+My 2015 Einstein Fellowship has come to an end, and (after a writing retreat in Donegal, full of clouds and seawaves and newborn lambs) I prepare to take up a new job at the University of Oslo on April 1.
 But April 15 is the deadline for the next Einstein Fellowship, and messages arrive via all sorts of media — Facebook, LinkedIn, Academia — with requests for advice.
 Unfortunately, replying personally to all of them is a bit unrealistic.
 So here is a compilation of some of the most common questions I have seen.

-This may sound absurd, but it does belong to the basics: it would make sense to start by carefully reading the call for applications (CfA).
+This may sound absurd, but it belongs to the basics: it would make sense to prepare by reading the official call for applications (CfA).
 As with any announcement, it will have some useful information.
 Plus, the list of past fellows at the very bottom of the page offers a sense of projects the Einstein Forum has already supported.

 Given that this fellowship, in the spirit of Albert Einstein’s own work, is designed for “a project in a different field from that of previous research”, what constitutes such a project?
-I would say: an undertaking that you can (a) defend as stimulating and relevant and (b) work on with some fruitfulness over six months.
+I would say: an undertaking that you can (a) defend as stimulating and relevant, and (b) work on steadily, with some fruitfulness, over the course of six months.
 In other words, it isn’t necessarily required to complete everything during your stay, but it is expected that your concluding talk will be of substance.
 Ideally, the concept of this project has been on your mind for a while, and now is the chance to make it happen — beyond the restrictive framework of your current field of specialization.

 It may help to know that shortlisted candidates are interviewed not by one, not by two, or three or four Einstein Forum representatives, but more or less by the entire Board of Advisors (plus the regular Staff — but see Mischa’s comment below).
 This is because these interviews take place via Skype during the annual Board meeting in June.
 So you’ll see a room full of accomplished folk on your screen.
 One needs to interest them and convince them.
 This does not mean you must have all your future answers ready, but it does mean that there needs to be some potential for finding some of these answers during your time with the Forum.

-Just how different from your regular field of work?
+Just how different does your proposal need to be from your regular field of work?
 Different enough to warrant a need for this rather unique fellowship, and not for a regular academic grant one could get elsewhere.
 Glance at the CfA again: “the purpose of the fellowship is to support those who, in addition to producing superb work in their area of specialization, are also open to other, interdisciplinary approaches”.
-This is your chance to finally try out that cool and unusual idea that crosses into other fields to the extent that regular academic funding bodies might find it beyond their (and your!) specialization.
+This is your chance to finally try out that special, unusual idea that crosses into other fields to the extent that standard funding bodies might find it beyond their (and your!) specialization.